 Sub-projects selected by communities have to be checked by Development Agents whether the identified sub-projects fall into the categories that are not eligible to be financed under RLLP.
-Such sub-projects may include (1) those that may cause damage to physical and cultural resources; (2) those that may involve construction of reservoir dams that are above 4.5 meters height; (3) those that may potentially affect the quality or quantity of water or a waterway shared with other nations; (4) those that require involuntary land acquisition; (5) those that require physical relocation of people, (6) those that require restriction of access to assets; (7) those that affect underserved people and vulnerable groups etc....
-The project design/plan will then be sent to the Woreda Technical Committee.
-The technical committee members, which are led by the Natural Resource Process Owner (case team) including experts from the Woreda concerned sectoral offices, will further screen the sub-projects.
+Such sub-projects may include (1) those that may cause damage to physical and cultural resources; (2) those that may involve construction of reservoir dams that are above 4.5 meters height; (3) those that may potentially affect the quality or quantity of water or a waterway shared with other nations; (4) those that require involuntary land acquisition; (5) those that affect underserved people and vulnerable groups etc. The project design/plan will then be sent to the Woreda Technical Committee.
+The technical committee members, which are led by the Natural Resource Process Owner (case team) including experts from the Woreda concerned sectoral offices, will further screen those eligible sub-projects.

-The Woreda environmental regulatory body gives decision based on the screening result of the subprojects and then will review and give clearance and/or approval with the possible recommendations for any design modifications are required.
+The Woreda environmental regulatory body gives decision based on the screening result of the subprojects (done by WTC).
+This regulatory body will review and give clearance and/or approval with the possible recommendations for any design modifications are required.
 The Woreda council approves plans based on the recommendations from the environmental regulatory body expert.

 If sub-projects of any significant environmental concerns are included, then the plan document will be directed to the attention of woreda and/or zonal delegated environmental regulatory body.
 Such cases are rare since the project does not involve construction of large dams, canals and roads.
 The delegated environmental body will make decisions if ESIA is required for those sub projects or not.
 Based on ESIA outcomes, regional environmental regulatory body will recommend modifying the design, preparing Environmental and Social Management Plan to mitigate negative impacts or reject/disapprove the project.

 As discussed above, the same procedure will be used for proactively managing the interface between the Government of Ethiopia's Commune Development Program (CDP) and Bank-financed projects.
-A procedure (AoP checklist and accompanying explanatory note is attached in Annex-6) is prepared to check the viability of CCs so as to enable RLLP identify non-viable CCs in advance and avoid financing sub-projects, in such sites.
+A procedure (AOP checklist and accompanying explanatory note is attached in Annex-6) is prepared to check the viability of CCs so as to enable RLLP identify non -viable CCs in advance and avoid financing sub-projects, in such sites.
 The procedure is simple and is designed to be embedded within this regular Environmental and Social Management Frameworks (ESMF) and/or other safeguards instruments (RPF, SA, and ESIA) already in use by such sub-projects.